UBC-MDS/easymlr/README.md

 ## Features

-This package contains four functions that accept a pandas DataFrame.
+This package contains four functions.
 All functions can be used on a dataset with numerical and categorical features.
 Each function will have it's own required and optional arguments.

 - eda: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.